 For detailed guidance on your data protection obligations as a processor, see our Q&A on Data protection obligations.

-What happens if I don’t comply with my GDPR obligations?
+What happens if I don’t comply with my UK GDPR obligations?

 Can I insure against fines for failing to follow data protection law?

-How will Brexit affect my GDPR policy template?
+How does Brexit affect my GDPR policy template?

-Following the UK’s exit from the EU on 31 January 2020, we are now in a transition period until 31 December 2020 during which the EU and the UK are negotiating their future relationship.
-During this period, there are no immediate changes to data protection law in the UK and the GDPR continued to apply.
+Following the UK’s exit from the EU on 31 January 2020, there was a transition period until 31 December 2020 during which the EU and the UK were negotiating their future relationship.
+During this period, there were no immediate changes to data protection law in the UK and the GDPR continued to apply.
 From 1 January 2021, the EU GDPR has been retained in UK law as the UK GDPR.

 In practical terms, this means that your key data protection obligations remain the same and you should generally continue to follow existing guidance.
 The ICO has advised that businesses already complying with their data protection obligations prior to Brexit and which have no contacts or customers in the EEA, will not have much more to do to now that the transition period is over.
 You should, however, review your data protection policies to make any amendments required to ensure that they work in a UK only context (eg by removing references to EU law); our GDPR policy templates are UK GDPR compliant.

-However, if your business does have contacts or customers in the EEA or internationally then you will likely need to take additional steps to ensure data protection compliance following Brexit.
+However, if your business does have contacts or customers in the EEA or internationally then you may need to take additional steps to ensure data protection compliance following Brexit.
 Our Q&A on Data protection obligations provides guidance about what steps you should take.